wwwwanhonghuang/snn-book-dev/README.md

 **Email:** huang-wanhong@alumni.u-tokyo.ac.jp

-Or alternatively, post an issue on GitHub.
+Alternatively, posting an issue would also be appreciated.